-At Formula Honda, we’re seeing a massive trend: 7 out of 10 CR-V buyers are now driving home in a Hybrid.
+At Formula Honda, we’re seeing a massive trend where many more shoppers are considering purchasing a hybrid.
 But is it the right move for your family?

 We’re pulling back the curtain on the 2026 data to help you decide if you should stick with the classic gas model or join the hybrid revolution.